eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

     spaced in time.

-2. This method may mean imply unpredictability regarding the load on the Attestation Provider’s systems.
+2. This method may mean imply unpredictability regarding the load on the Attestation Provider's systems.
 If a User uses their attestation frequently, the Attestation Provider will have to issue many attestations.
 On the flipside, if an attestation is seldomly used, the Attestation Provider will have to issue very few attestations per year.
-This is because the validity period of the attestation can be chosen very long if an attestation is presented at most once anyway, without negative effects to the User’s privacy.
+This is because the validity period of the attestation can be chosen very long if an attestation is presented at most once anyway, without negative effects to the User's privacy.

 The operational costs of issuing an attestation are determined to some extent by the requirement that, for security reasons, the Wallet Unit